(888) 383-HERS (4377)

 Solar Reflective Index (SRI)

-Overall, temperature is a combination of solar radiation, surface reflectance, and emittance.
+Overall, the temperature of the roof is based on a combination of solar radiation, surface reflectance, and emittance.
 The Solar Reflective Index indicates a combination of all three measurements.
 The index is a scale of 0 to 100, with 0 being the equivalent to black and 100 being the equivalent to white.
 You can locate an SRI calculator on the California Energy Commission’s website by clicking on Worksheets > 2019 SRI Calculator Worksheet.
 SRI is used when verifying cool roof requirements.

 Cool Roof vs. Radiant Barrier